 The 2000s saw a number of first-time champions - Fernando Alonso, Kimi Raikkonen, Lewis Hamilton & Jenson Button.

 But it also was the decade that we witnessed true greatness in the form of Ferrari with Michael Schumacher at the helm.
 The German was already a top driver on the grid, having won two championships previously in 1994 & 1995.

 But he hadn’t won again until 2000 when he finally captured his third title.
 It then snowballed after that.
-His most impressive years were in 2002 when he finished on the podium in every single race that season with a then-record of 11 wins, and in 2004, where he wrapped the title up earlier than any other driver had before, with eight races still to run after winning all but one race up until the French Grand Prix when he was crowned champion.
+He had impressive years in 2002, finishing on the podium in every race and setting a record of 11 wins, as well as in 2004 when he became champion with eight races remaining after winning all but one race up to the French Grand Prix.